Framstag/libosmscout/OSMScout2/README.md

 We (osmscout developers) provide prepared map databases for some regions, you can download it directly from OSMScout2 application.
 Map providers are loaded on application startup from `resources/map-providers.json` file.
-It is JSON Array with objects described map providers:
+It is JSON Array with objects describing map providers:

 ```
 [